 Burg Eltz is usually open for visitors from early April or late March to early November.
 The exact opening period is announced annually and moves around depending on the dates of Easter and weekends close to the opening or closing day.

 The castle is open daily during the season from 9:30 am to 5:30 pm.
-Guided tours starts as needed but usually depart at least every 15 minutes.
+Guided tours start as needed but usually depart at least every 15 minutes.

 Top Insider Tip: The best times to visit Burg Eltz are in the morning (9:30 – 11:00) or late afternoon (15:30 – 17:30).